lgreski/cleaningdata/Codebook.md

     </tr>
     <tr>
         <td>Time</td>
-        <td>Measurement based on the "time" domain</td>
+        <td>Measurement based on the "time" domain.
+Measurements taken from the phone were measured at a frequency of 50Hz, meaning 50 discrete measurements per second. </td>
     </tr>
     <tr>
         <td>X</td>
-        <td>Measurement taken in "X" dimension, as in a three-dimensional Cartesian coordinate system of X, Y and Z</td>
+        <td>Measurement taken along the "X" dimension of the phone, as in a three-dimensional Cartesian coordinate system of X, Y and Z</td>
     </tr>
     <tr>
         <td>Y</td>
-        <td>Measurement taken in "Y" dimension, as in a three-dimensional Cartesian coordinate system of X, Y and Z</td>
+        <td>Measurement taken along the "Y" dimension of the phone, as in a three-dimensional Cartesian coordinate system of X, Y and Z</td>
     </tr>
     <tr>
         <td>Z</td>
-        <td>Measurement taken in "Z" dimension, as in a three-dimensional Cartesian coordinate system of X, Y and Z</td>
+        <td>Measurement taken along the "Z" dimension of the phone, as in a three-dimensional Cartesian coordinate system of X, Y and Z</td>
     </tr>
 </table>